 While anyone over the age of 18 who is uninvolved with the case in question is legally allowed to act as a process server, there are distinct upsides to using an attorney service provider for your service of process.
 For starters, experienced servers are practiced in circumventing attempts to dodge service and offer a better chance of successful service within the first three attempts.
 Additionally, most attorney support providers offer stakeouts and skip traces in addition to service of process.
 Lastly, attorney service providers create and fill out the proofs of service on your behalf, reducing the risk that your proofs are rejected by the court.

 Improper service can cause delays and potentially risk the dismissal of your case.
-If you have any questions about choosing a process service or the guidelines themselves, feel free to reach out to us at (310) 574-2282 or firstname.lastname@example.org and we will be happy to answer them.
+If you have any questions, please visit our FAQ page or contact us at (310) 574-2282 or firstname.lastname@example.org and we will be happy to answer them.